kodi-game/game.libretro.gpsp/README.md

 ### Description

-gpSP is a Game Boy Advance emulator based on notaz&apos;s fork of gpSP with additional codebase improvements.
+gpSP is a Game Boy Advance emulator based on notaz's fork of gpSP with additional codebase improvements.

 ### License